DataBiosphere/azul/.github/ISSUE_TEMPLATE/onboarding.md

 # Onboarding

 By creating this ticket, you are requesting to be onboarded as a developer on the Azul team.
-The action items in this ticket will be carried out by existing team members.
+The action items in this ticket will be carried out by you and existing team members.

-Your next step is to carefully read the following documents:
+Your next steps are to carefully read the following documents:

 - [ ] [Azul README.md](https://github.com/databiosphere/azul)